Gusbtc/LOFIbrute/README.md

 # Local File Inclusion Fuzzer
-LFI Fuzzer for the LOFI room on TryHackMe
+This is a Local File Inclusion (LFI) fuzzer designed for the LOFI room on TryHackMe.
+It automates the process of testing for LFI vulnerabilities by attempting various paths using your wordlist

 [Link to the TryHackMe room](https://tryhackme.com/room/lofi)